kmiller9393/orbital/README.md

 ### Project

-Orbital is a mobile-first application that utilizes data from Hubblesite's API to aid in educating high school students about the universe.
+Orbital is a mobile-first application that utilizes data from Hubblesite's API with the goal of helping educate high school students about the universe.
 There is a Review section where students can study a variety of glossary terms and when they are ready, they can move into the Trivia section to test their space knowledge.
 This application was built using React, Redux, Sass for styling and Jest for testing.

 #### Getting Started